SP Campground Review – Bahia Honda State Park, Bahia Honda, FL

 - Site Quality = 3.5/5

 The sites in Buttonwood Camping Area are a bit of a mixed bag.
 There are some gorgeous (beautiful, large) waterfront sites and then a few sites (like the one we had #31) that are small/narrow and not easy to get into.
 Only ~25 of the 48 sites can fit RV’s 40-feet or larger, so do pay attention to site sizes.
 Overall quality is decent.
-All sites are flat, gravel back-ins with 50A electric and water (NOTE/ water spigot is waaay up front so bring extra hose).
+All sites are flat, gravel back-ins with 50A electric and water (NOTE/ the water spigots are oddly positioned at the front of the sites and are shared, so bring water extra hose).
 NO sewer connection, but there is a dump station on-site.
-Very good vegetation between sites, so good privacy even in the smallest sites.
+Very good vegetation* between sites, so good privacy even in the smallest sites.
 Also on-site picnic table and grill (no firepit).
 Where the sites differ most is in their location:

 - “Prime” Waterfront Sites (#13-25) – The waterfront sites (#13-25) here are simply superb and would rate close to 5/5 on their own.
 Lovely open water views where you can see the sunset right from your RV.
 Also several are wide enough that you could easily park a big rig at an angle.
 The sites closer to US1 do get more road noise than the sites further away, but all are beautiful.
 If you can grab one of these, do it!